 - Shark HV382 has excellent air filtration, but the Dyson V8 is a true HEPA vacuum cleaner.

-– Dyson V8 Absolute costs much more than Shark HV382 vacuum.
+The Dyson V8 Absolute costs much more than the Shark HV382 vacuum.

 Final Review of the Shark Rocket Complete Duo Clean

-The Shark Rocket Complete with DuoClean HV380/HV381/HV382 is a series of competent, ultra-light upright vacuum cleaners that can easily be stored with their wall mount hook feature.
+The Shark Rocket Complete with DuoClean HV380/HV381/HV382 is a series of competent, ultra-light upright vacuum cleaners that you can store easily with their wall mount hook feature.